3d PRINTER FOR AUTOMOTIVE PARTS

 • Best For: High quality 3d prints at mid size 3d car part prints up to 10” x 10” x 10” supporting.

-• Why it’s great: High quality with multi-material printing support and pro-grade results.
+• Why it’s great: High quality with multi-material printing support.

-• Why it’s great: Huge build plate, dual-material capabilities, auto z-offset, and heated chamber.
+• Why it’s great: Huge build plate, multi-color 3d printing capabilities, auto z-offset, and heated chamber minimizes ABS and ASA warpage during printing.

 LEARN MORE